burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

   - Shoot projectiles and enimies that die when hit by projectiles

-		20% clean code and using standard tools such as git
+25%  Using standard tools such as git, makefile etc.
 - continous integration
 -  doxygen for commenting code
 - build system
 - unit testing

 		30% FPS character
 		- Ability to jump on cubes
                 - adding up amount of objects shot
 		- when all objects show message saying game complete

 		15% Make pyton wrapper